 How will you be assessed?

-- Reflective Analysis 1: A reflective analysis of the experiences of individuals with cognition and learning difficulties.
-500 words.
+- Reflective Analysis (1500 words) A reflective analysis of the experiences of individuals with cognition and learning difficulties, including reflections on models of disability and the use of labels.

 Are you based in an international setting?